phpsu/ShellCommandBuilder/README.md

 Much of the API is marked internal, it is meant to be accessed through the `ShellBuilder`-Class.
 <br />This should make it very straight-forward to build simple and more complex commands from one basis.<br />
-Additionally does the `ShellBuilder` have Factory-style methods, that help building commands top to bottom in a go.
+Additionally, the `ShellBuilder` has factory-style methods that help building commands top to bottom in an instant.

 That means, creating a `ShellBuilder` can look like this:
 ```php
 $builder = new ShellBuilder();
 ```
-or alternatively like this:
+or like this:
 ```php
 $builder = ShellBuilder::new();
 ```
-and a ShellCommand can be created like this
+A ShellCommand can be created like this:
 ```php
 $command = ShellBuilder::command('name-of-command');
 ```
-or, if an an instance of ShellBuilder is already available, like this
+or, if there is already a ShellBuilder-object available, like this
 ```php
 /** @var \PHPSu\ShellCommandBuilder\ShellBuilder $builder */
 $builder->createCommand('name-of-command');